-Data submitted with the application show that the discharge does not have reasonable potential to cause or contribute to an excursion above the District's water quality criterion of $25 \mu g/L$ .
-However, due to the variability of the presence of algae in the Pool, monitoring and reporting will be required for chlorophyll a in this permit.
+Data submitted with the application show that the discharge does not have RP to cause or contribute to an excursion above the District's water quality criterion of 25 μ g/L. However, due to the variability of the presence of algae in the Pool, monitoring and reporting are required for chlorophyll a in this permit.